The Matter of Facts

 How biases, the desire for a good narrative, reliance on citation metrics, and other problems undermine confidence in modern science.

-Modern science is built on experimental evidence, yet scientists are often very selective in deciding what evidence to use and often disagree about how to interpret it.
+Modern science is built on experimental evidence, yet scientists are often very selective in deciding what evidence to use and tend to disagree about how to interpret it.
 In The Matter of Facts, Gareth and Rhodri Leng explore how scientists produce and use evidence.
 They do so to contextualize an array of problems confronting modern science that have raised concerns about its reliability: the widespread use of inappropriate statistical tests, a shortage of replication studies, and a bias in both publishing and citing “positive” results.
 Before these problems can be addressed meaningfully, the authors argue, we must understand what makes science work and what leads it astray.

 The myth of science is that scientists constantly challenge their own thinking.
 But in reality, all scientists are in the business of persuading other scientists of the importance of their own ideas, and they do so by combining reason with rhetoric.
 Often, they look for evidence that will support their ideas, not for evidence that might contradict them; often, they present evidence in a way that makes it appear to be supportive; and often, they ignore inconvenient evidence.